 Europa has elected to work towards developing a full GHG inventory to allow the Company to identify the biggest sources of emissions and plan any reduction or mitigation projects that can be undertaken.
-This process started in 2023 with an investigation of how the company could create a GHG inventory aligned with the GHG Protocol and ISO 14064-1 standard and will be ongoing as Europa works to establish all data collection processes to enable a comprehensive inventory.
+This process started in 2023 with an investigation into how the Company could create a GHG inventory aligned with the GHG Protocol and ISO 14064-1 standard and will be ongoing as Europa works to establish all data collection processes to enable a comprehensive inventory.